yct4/ftp-server/README.md

 - Serve function
 4. Set up FTP client
 5. Work on a GUI for our ftp client (and maybe server?)
+6. Set up Github actions with DigitalOcean droplet to automatically compile and run test ftp server on droplet

 Resources:
 - Installing Go: https://go.dev/learn/